sredmond/campy/CONTRIBUTING.md

 # Contributing

 We love pull requests!
-By participating in this project, you agree to abide by the [Stanford Code of Conduct](https://adminguide.stanford.edu/chapter-1/subchapter-1/policy-1-1-1).
+By contributing to this project, you agree to abide by the [Stanford Code of Conduct](https://adminguide.stanford.edu/chapter-1/subchapter-1/policy-1-1-1) as well as this project's [Code of Conduct][https://github.com/sredmond/campy/blob/master/CODE_OF_CONDUCT.md].

 ## Getting Started